Waterwise Aquatic Centre Program

 Coordinator – Waterwise Programs E | erin.vis@watercorporation.com.au

-Centres can also request water use data from the Water Corporation to ensure accurate reporting.
-Historical reports are available to assist with trend analysis, while program criteria provide regional benchmarks to help facilities understand their water efficiency performance.
+Historical reports are available to assist with trend analysis, the program criteria provides regional benchmarks to help facilities understand their water efficiency performance.

 Free Online Training